ollyskay/BankOOP/README.md

 # BankOOP
-A Simmple BanK Apllication Where Users can Deposit and Withdraw Money using OOP principles
+A Simmple BanK Application Where Users can Deposit and Withdraw Money using OOP principles